DFRobot/pxt-DFRobot_bosonKit/README.md

 **The method above is also applicable to other analog sensors.**

-* 7. Reads values of button module and serial prints them.
+* 7.Reads values of button module and serial prints them.

 ```blocks